rokka-io/rokka-site/source/_references/00-sourceimages.md

 ## Lock a source image to prevent deletion

 A source image can be locked to prevent deletion of a source image.
 It also prevents changes to user metadata.
-Anyone with at least `sourceimages:write` role can lock an image, but it can only be unlocked with the `sourceimages:unlock` or `admin` role.
+Only users with an `admin` or `sourceimages:unlock` role can change this.

+If an image is locked, no one can delete an image before it's not unlocked, not even an admin.

 Bash:
 ```language-bash